muditkalra/Server-sent-events/readme.md

 #### The Headers

-To turn a standard HTTP request into an SSE stream, you must send these three headers:
+To turn a standard HTTP request into an SSE stream, you must send these headers:

 - `Content-Type: text/event-stream` (Tells the browser this is a stream, not a standard page).